fixthestatusquo/proca/README.md

 - *Integrated*: with your CRM/mailing list.
 If your supporter consented it, it should be as simple as possible to have their contact detail into your mailing plateform.
 CSV download is not simple, timeconsuming and errorprone.
 - *Support coalitions*: A successful campaign will have multiple partners.
 We make it easy to aggregate the signature counts, we make it easy to have multiple widgets for each partner (with different consent)

-## Full encryption mode?
-This one I'm not sure if I like or not:
-Imagine that when you set up a new partner/campaign, they provide an encryption key (public key).
-We can encrypt all the signatures, store them encrypted and send them encrypted to their CRM.
-What's the benefit?
-GDPR.
-No ghosting needed, no data processor.
-And it allows to work with super privacy concerned users.

 ## Embeded in your existing website